BoesLee/odin-project-rock-paper-scissors/README.md

 Foundations course

 # Functional
-In accordance with the [assignment](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors#assignment)
+In accordance with the [assignment](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors)

-# Optional goals left for later